StatPlayground: A Sandbox for Learning Practical Statistics

-- Krishna Subramanian, Jeanine Bonot, Radu A. Coanda and Jan Borchers.
+Krishna Subramanian, Jeanine Bonot, Radu A. Coanda and Jan Borchers.
 StatPlayground: A Sandbox for Learning Practical Statistics.
-In To appear in INTERACT 2019: Proceedings of the 17th IFIP TC.13 International Conference on Human-Computer Interaction, Springer Nature, September 2019.
+In Human-Computer Interaction -- INTERACT 2019, pages 156–165, Springer International Publishing, Cham, September 2019.

 Radu-Andrei Coandă.
 Cheno: Computing Datasets from Inference Statistics.
 Bachelor's Thesis, RWTH Aachen University, Aachen, February 2019.